Azure/cortana-intelligence-energy-demand-forecasting/README.md

 This solution package contains materials to help both technical and business audiences understand our demand forecasting solution for the energy industry built on the [Cortana Intelligence Suite](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx).

 # Automated Deployment
-The solution described here can be automatically deployed through the Cortana Intelligence Gallery [here](https://gallery.cortanaintelligence.com/solutions).
-For instructions to complete the solution post automated deployment, see the **Post Deployment Instructions** folder.
-See the Technical Deployment Guide in this repository for full details on how this solution is built piece by piece.
+The solution described here can be automatically deployed through the Cortana Intelligence Gallery [here](https://go.microsoft.com/fwlink/?linkid=831187).
+For instructions to complete the solution after running the automated deployment, see the **Post-Deployment Instructions** folder.
+See the **Technical Deployment Guide** in this repository for full details on how this solution is built piece by piece.

 # Business Audiences
 In this repository you will find a folder labeled **Solution Overview for Business Audiences**.
 This folder contains: